 Light needed: sun or semi-shaded

-Hardiness zones: there is a species found in all areas of the United States.
+Hardiness zones: there is a species found in all areas of the United States, Canada, and Mexico.

 Bloom period: May through July depending on species